 2. Importance of Republic Day.

-3. India an emerging new nation.
+3. India is an emerging new nation.

-4. Fundamental rights of Indian Constitution.
+4. Fundamental Rights of the Indian Constitution.

 5. The man behind the Indian constitution